RyanLamansky/dotnet-webassembly/README.md

 ## Development Status

 - Post-"MVP" features of WebAssembly (garbage collection, threads, SIMD, etc) will be added after the 1.0 release of this library.
-- The current development focus is implementing `grow_memory`, which requires significant refactoring.
+- The current development focus is implementing the remaining instructions.
 - 100% of instructions can be parsed by `WebAssemnbly.Module.ReadFromBinary` and written back out.
-- 94% of instructions can be compiled.
+- 97% of instructions can be compiled.
 - Over 200 code tests provide strong quality assurance.
 Following traditional [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development) practices, the tests are written first and then the library is updated to pass the test.